Mobile-ready Kaizen Tools

 Kaizen tools help employees and management implement and monitor continuous improvement efforts in the workplace.
 Kaizen tools are primarily used in the manufacturing industry to eliminate 8 wastes or DOWNTIME (Defects, Overproduction, Waiting, Non-utilized talent, Transportation, Inventory, Motion, and Extra processing) and optimize business processes for global competitiveness.

-Since kaizen means “change for the good”, use of kaizen tools results in more efficient ways of doing tasks and more effective communication between shifts, work areas, and organization levels.
+Since kaizen means “change for the better”, use of kaizen tools results in more efficient ways of doing tasks and more effective communication between shifts, work areas, and organization levels.
 Taking advantage of mobile-ready kaizen tools can help cross-functional teams easily identify wastes, execute action plans, and report new changes.

 Kaizen Success Factors